HypoX64/ShellPlayer/README.md

 ![image](./imgs/logo_char.png)
 # ShellPlayer
 | English | [中文版](./README_CN.md) |
-You can play colorful & soundful video in shell !!!
+You can play colorful & soundful video in shell !!!<br>
-You can play colorful & soundful video in shell !!!
+You can play colorful & soundful video in shell !!!<br>
-You can play colorful & soundful video in shell !!!
+You can play colorful & soundful video in shell !!!<br>

 ## Getting Started
 ### Prerequisites